 When it comes to financial planning, one of the most well-known frameworks is Dave Ramsey’s Baby Steps.

-What makes the Baby Steps framework so popular is its simplicity.
-You simply work through the steps in order, making sure to check off one step before continuing on to the next.
+What makes the framework so popular is its simplicity.
+You just work through the steps in order, making sure to check off each of the seven before moving on to the next one.

-But the big question is this: are they right for you, or is there a better path to pursue?
+But the big question is this: should you follow the Baby Steps formula or is there a better path to pursue?

 This article will:

-- Review each of the seven Baby Steps.
+- Review each of Ramsey’s seven Baby Steps.